- Unsecured creditor prospects in liquidation

 - Conclusion of Part 2

 This Ultimate Guide to Liquidation explains everything you need to know about liquidation and its alternatives in Australia.
 In Part 1, we considered the question ‘What is liquidation?’.
-We explained all the main types of liquidation in Australia (members’ voluntary liquidation, creditors’ voluntary liquidation and simplified liquidation), and briefly looked at some of the alternatives that are available (such as voluntary administration and debt restructuring).
+We explained all the main types of liquidation in Australia (members’ voluntary liquidation, creditors’ voluntary liquidation and simplified liquidation).
+Briefly, we looked at some available alternatives (such as voluntary administration and debt restructuring).

 In the next part, Part 3, we will look at how businesses can best deal with the aftermath of liquidation.